Hawke's Bay's Stoney Creek Ranch holiday camp closes, citing health and safety costs

 Lister said closures of similar camps throughout the country were expected as operators were unable to sustain the costs.

-Tamatea Primary School principal Wiremu Pearson said his year 5 and 6 pupils had used the camp until about 18 months ago, and now used a camp near Rotorua, partly because of the need for a camp outside the environment of the pupils.
+Tamatea Primary School principal Wiremu Pearson said his Year 5 and 6 pupils had used the camp until about 18 months ago, and now used a site near Rotorua, partly to get the pupils out of their normal environment.

-But the same would apply in reverse to schools from elsewhere wanting to provide their pupils with a different experience, in Hawke's Bay, he said.
+But he said schools elsewhere wanting to provide their pupils with a different experience would come to Hawke's Bay, he said.

 "We enjoyed our times at Stoney Creek," he said.